hyparam/hightable/README.md

   data: DataFrame // data provider for the table cacheKey?: string // used to persist column widths.
 If undefined, the column widths are not persisted.
-It is expected to be unique for each table. className?: string // additional class name for the table container columnClassNames?: (string | undefined)[] // list of additional class names for the header and cells of each column.
-The index in this array corresponds to the column index in columns columnConfiguration?: Record<string, ColumnConfig> // allows for additional configuration of columns focus?: boolean // focus table on mount? (default true) maxRowNumber?: number // maximum row number to display (for row headers).
+It is expected to be unique for each table. className?: string // additional class name for the table container columnConfiguration?: Record<string, ColumnConfig> // allows for additional configuration of columns focus?: boolean // focus table on mount? (default true) maxRowNumber?: number // maximum row number to display (for row headers).
 Useful for filtered data.
 If undefined, the number of rows in the data frame is applied.